Josuevillalona/geo-risk-spotter/cline_docs/currentTask.md

 2. **Search/Filter** - Find analyses by zip code or date
 3. **Export/Import** - JSON export for data portability
 4. **Full Zustand Migration** - Eliminate remaining prop-drilling (optional)

----

-## Previous Task: Phase 1 - Sprint 1.5: The "Full MVP Hookup" Slice ✅

-### ✅ COMPLETED OBJECTIVES
-Integrated frontend with deployed backend API for AI analysis and raw data display.

-### ✅ ACHIEVEMENTS
-- Backend API integration with FastAPI
-- AI analysis endpoint (`/api/analyze`) calling OpenRouter API
-- CORS configuration for frontend communication
-- Deployment to Render with environment variables
-- Frontend loading states and AI summary display
-- Tabbed interface for "AI Analysis" and "Raw Data"
-- Enhanced error handling for offline/server issues

-**Status**: Production deployment successful and stable
-2. Address the unresolved Food Insecurity data discrepancy.
-3. Document the AI prompt format.
-4. Update `cline_docs/projectRoadmap.md` to reflect completed tasks in Sprint 1.5.
-5. Update `cline_docs/lessons-learned.md` with any new lessons learned during Sprint 1.5, including the issue with the browser tool.

-### Success Criteria
-When a zip code is clicked on the map or entered in the search bar and Enter is pressed:
-- The map updates to show the area of the selected zip code.
-- A loading indicator appears in the sidebar's "AI Analysis" tab.
-- The frontend successfully calls the deployed backend API.
-- The backend successfully calls the OpenRouter API and returns an AI summary.
-- The loading indicator is replaced by the AI summary in the sidebar's "AI Analysis" tab.
-- The "Raw Data" tab in the sidebar accurately displays the raw health data for the selected zip code in a table format.
-- The Food Insecurity data discrepancy is resolved.
-- The AI prompt format is documented.